openforge/stencil-openforge.io-deprecated/README.md

 src/butter-api/butter-api-key.ts
 ```

-and change the line:
+and enter your Butter API key between the single quotes '':
 ```
-export const BUTTER_API_KEY = butterApiKeySource;
+export const BUTTER_API_KEY = '';
 ```
 to
 ```